PimenovAlexander/resources/technical-reference/core-logic/swap-calculation.md

 **exactInput** - swap should use no more input tokens than specified.

-**exactOutput** - the swap should output no more tokens than specified.
+*(due to TON architecture v1 TONCO doesn't support exactOutput - the swap should output no more tokens than specified.)*

 #### Restriction on price changes